A lot of times, a person or a team works on a project in a company and never see the money side of their creation.

 Inventorship in Patent Application – Who Is an Inventor?

-In short, the question of inventorship is identifying who came up with the idea.
+What does it mean to be an inventor on a patent?
+In short, the question of inventorship is identifying who came up with th

-On the other hand, let’s say the woodworker’s assistant suggests another way of making ergonomic arm rests, and the inventor likes the idea.
+On the other hand, let’s say the carpenter’s assistant suggests another way of making ergonomic arm rests by increasing the radius of one of the center boards, and using a scroll saw between layers, and the inventor likes the idea.
 She then adds a claim to include the assistant’s idea.
 The assistant then becomes a co-inventor.

 Patent Ownership – Who Owns Patent Rights?

 The question of ownership is the question of who can enforce the patent rights.
 Whoever enforces the rights, has the right to prevent others from making, using, and selling.
 Whoever has exclusionary rights has the ability to license and sell rights and….
 MAKE MONEY!

 So, if you follow who owns the patent, you will follow who eventually may make money from those rights.

 Patent ownership, like any other form of intellectual property, is property.
 It is like the ownership of a house.
 An inventor can sell his/her patent ownership to somebody else, just like he/she sells his house.
 Once the ownership is sold, an inventor cannot enforce those patent rights to others.
 An inventor may also license the patent to a third party, similarly to leasing his house.